History of the Political Archive and its holdings

 Safeguarding and return of archive material (1945–1951)

-The Western Allies salvaged the contents of the Political Archive stored in other locations, amalgamated them with Foreign Office files found in Berlin as well as material from other sources (including the Reich Chancellery) and transferred them to Whaddon Hall in Great Britain in 1948.
-A selection from the archives were filmed and it is still possible to request duplicates of the films from the United States National Archives.
-The Oxford and Kent catalogues were compiled using the collection of material available with the help of old descriptive lists, and they served as the primary finding aids for the records until 1945.
-Eventually, work began on the edition “Akten zur deutschen auswärtigen Politik 1918–1945” (ADAP) [“Files on German Foreign Policy, 1918-1945”].
+The Western Allies salvaged the files of the Political Archive from the different locations, amalgamated them with files of the Foreign Office found in Berlin as well as material from other institutions (including the Reich Chancellery) and transferred them to Whaddon Hall in Great Britain in 1948.
+A selection of the records were filmed and it is still possible to request duplicates of the films from the United States National Archives.
+The so-called “Oxford”- and “Kent”-catalogues were compiled using the collection of material available and contemporary finding aids.
+They served as the primary finding aids for the records of the period until 1945.
+Eventually, work began on the edition “Akten zur deutschen auswärtigen Politik 1918–1945” (ADAP) [“Documents on German Foreign Policy, 1918-1945”].

-Overall, the Foreign Office archive material stored in the Reich Archives did not suffer any major war losses.
-The archives were safeguarded by the Soviet Union along with segments of the remaining office files from Foreign Office premises in Berlin and elsewhere, and they were transferred to the German Central Archives in Potsdam up to 1960.
-Remains of this archive material from the former Legal Directorate-General are still in the Special Archive of the Russian State Military Archive in Moscow or have gone missing.
+Overall, the archival material of the Foreign Office stored in the National Archives did not suffer any major war losses.
+The material - along with segments of remaining current records found at locations of the Foreign Office in Berlin and elsewhere - was secured by the Soviet Union and transferred to the German Central Archives in Potsdam up to 1960.
+Remains of this archive material from the former Legal Department are still in the Special Archive of the Russian State Military Archive in Moscow or have gone missing.

 In 1951, the Western Allies gave the Federal Republic of Germany the personnel and budget files which were needed in order to set up the new Federal Foreign Office.
-The Political Archive was reinstated as a division in order to to enable these files to be archived.
+The Political Archive was reinstated as a division in order to archive these files.
 By 1959, the remaining archive material had been transported to Bonn on the basis of an agreement concluded in 1956, and since then they have been fully accessible for research purposes.
 German historians participated, on an equal footing, in running the ADAP publication project.

 The files of missions abroad left behind after 1938 had been either destroyed or confiscated by their host country when war broke out against Germany and/or at the end of the war.
-Nearly all of the files impounded since 1951 were returned, but the records offices of some missions abroad are still located in institutions belonging to foreign countries.
+The seized files have mostly been returned since 1951, but some records of a few missions abroad are still located at foreign institutions.

 Related literature: Philippi 1960; Schmid 1962; Thimme 2001; Eckert 2004.